fabianopinto/smoker/README.md

 - **Exit Code 130**: Commands like `npm run test`, `npm run build` and `npm start` may terminate with exit code 130.
 This is related to signal termination (SIGINT) in the interaction between ESM modules and Node.js.

+- **Module Resolution Errors**: When encountering `ERR_MODULE_NOT_FOUND` errors with Cucumber or Vitest, this is typically due to ESM module resolution issues.

+- **Path Resolution**: Cucumber may have trouble resolving paths to feature files or step definitions when running from different directories.

 ### Workarounds

 - Use the correct Node.js version specified in `.nvmrc` (v22.14.0)
 - For direct execution: `node --loader=ts-node/esm src/index.ts`
+- For Cucumber tests: `npx cucumber-js` with appropriate parameters
+- Ensure all import paths use proper ESM syntax (with file extensions where needed)

 ### Debugging Tips

 - Run build with verbose logging: `npm run build -- --verbose`
+- Add console.log statements to debug path resolution issues
 - Check the output directory structure to ensure files are being copied correctly
 - Review module configuration in `tsconfig.json` and bundling options in `tsup.config.ts`
+- For step definition issues, check that the glob patterns in `src/index.ts` are correctly pointing to your step files

 ## License